Our Response to COVID-19

 - Our Counseling Services program is offering telehealth mental health counseling sessions.
 In-person appointments are suspended for the time being.
 For more information, click here.

-- Our Parish & Community Services, Immigration Legal Services, Adoption Services and Our Place programs remain operational.
+- Our Parish & Community Services, Immigration Legal Services and Adoption Services remain operational.
 While non-essential physical service locations are closed, our outreach staff is actively working remotely and accessible to clients via phone for any assistance or questions.

-- St. Charles School in Rochester remains open.
-While there are currently no students on site, the staff is preparing to offer remote instruction in the next few days.
+- At the current time, St. Charles School remains open.
+While there are currently no students on-site, the staff is offering remote instruction through June 22, our last day of school for this school year.

 We will continue to serve those in need – but can’t do it alone.